 Points Applicant's ability to make a case that the project will address the need for active transportation.
-16-18 Points The answers in Part B clearly demonstrate without a doubt that the project will best address the active transportation needs presented in Part A by: creating or improving links or connections, encouraging the use of routes to very important destinations and community-identified destinations.
-11-15 Points The answers in Part B demonstrate that the project will address the active transportation needs presented in Part A by: creating or improving links or connections, encouraging the use of routes to very important destinations and community-identified destinations.
-6-10 Points The answers in Part B somewhat demonstrate that the project has the potential to address the active transportation needs presented in Part A by: (only 1 of the following) creating or improving links or connections, encouraging the use of routes to very important destinations and community-identified destinations.
-1-5 Points The answers in Part B minimally demonstrates that the project may address the active transportation needs presented in Part A by partially doing 1 of the following: creating or improving links or connections, encouraging the use of routes to very important destinations and community-identified destinations.
+16-18 Points The answers in Part B clearly demonstrate without a doubt that the project will best address the active transportation needs presented in Part A by: • creating or improving links or connections, • encouraging the use of routes to very important destinations and community-identified destinations.
+Additionally: For combined I/NI projects, implementing a non-infrastructure program that provides new skills and familiarity to the community.
+11-15 The answers in Part B demonstrate that the project will address the active transportation needs presented in Part A by: • creating or improving links or connections, • encouraging the use of routes to very important destinations and community-identified Points destinations.
+Additionally: For combined I/NI projects, implementing a non-infrastructure program that provides new skills and familiarity to the community.

+6-10 Points The answers in Part B somewhat demonstrate that the project has the potential to address the active transportation needs presented in Part A by: (only 1 of the following) • creating or improving links or connections, • encouraging the use of routes to very important destinations and community-identified destinations.
+Additionally: • For combined I/NI projects, implementing a non-infrastructure program that provides new skills and familiarity to the community.
+1-5 Points The answers in Part B minimally demonstrate that the project may address the active transportation needs presented in Part A by partially doing 1 of the following: • creating or improving links or connections, • encouraging the use of routes to very important destinations and community-identified destinations.
+Additionally: • For combined I/NI projects, implementing a non-infrastructure program that provides new skills and familiarity to the community.
 0 Points The application did not demonstrate in any way that the project would address the need presented in part A.